Home Shopping Network star Marilyn Miglin dies, aged 83

 Miglin hosted her show on the Home Shopping Network for more than 25 years, and was a leading businesswoman in Chicago.
 Over the years, she created numerous skin care products, cosmetics, and fragrances.

-In July 1997, she was thrust into the spotlight after her husband, Lee Miglin, was killed in the garage of their home by Andrew Cunanan during the killing spree that also saw him assassinate fashion designer Gianni Versace.
+In July 1997, she was thrust into the spotlight after her husband Lee Miglin was killed in the garage of their home by Andrew Cunanan during the killing spree that also saw him assassinate fashion designer Gianni Versace.

-She was portrayed in Ryan Murphy’s FX anthology series American Crime Story, which depicted the incident, by Judith Light.
+She was portrayed in Ryan Murphy’s FX anthology series American Crime Story: The Assassination of Gianni Versace, which depicted the incident, by Judith Light.

 Miglin is survived by two children.